ChifiSource/Olive.jl/README.md

 <img src="https://github.com/ChifiSource/image_dump/blob/main/olive/alpha9sc/loadextem.png"></img>

 Now if we save and source our `olive` home module, refreshing the page will yield our notification!
 The common workflow for this is to design components and then insert them into the editor.
 For a reference on where to insert, refer to the [UI reference](#UI-reference).
 Olive's dedicated area for these types of extensions is usually designated to topbar icons.
-Let's start a new project -- with a new clean `olive` and begin creating our first extension.
-We will be calling this extension `FirstExtension`.
+This is done by using the `append!` method on your `Component` to put it into one of the menus.
+The most common type of element this will be is a topbar icon, so let's do an extension using that.
+Refer to the [function reference important functions]() for a full list of default UI component functions within `Olive`.
 ```julia
 ```